 AERO97026 Introduction to Fluid Dynamics - Before you arrive

 As part of the programme, we run a number of compulsory, non-assessed introductory modules that are intended to help ensure that you all have a standard level of knowledge that the rest of the programme will build on.
-One of these, Introduction to Fluid Dynamics, takes the form of an independent study module; we provide the module materials for you to follow yourself at home: Fluid Dynamics 2019-20 .
-This will be supported by a two hour lecture during the first couple of days of term, where you will have an opportunity to ask questions and go over any issues that came up in your study.
+One of these modules, Introduction to Fluid Dynamics, takes the form of an independent study module.
+This means that we provide the module materials in an online format for you to follow yourself at home: Fluid Dynamics 2020-21.
+This will be supported by a few hours of online lectures in August.
+The online lectures will include lectures on key topics of the course, and revision lectures where you will have an opportunity to ask questions and go over any issues that came up in your study.
 You are required to follow the course material, which should take you no more than about 20 hours.
-This must be done before the MSc officially starts.
+This must be done before the MSc officially starts on Monday 30th September.

 AERO97028 Introductory Mathematics